Victoria Ruffo: 2010s

 In 2010, she was named one of Latin America's 50 Most Beautiful People.

 In mid-2010, she was confirmed to lead in Salvador Mejía Alejandre's telenovela Triunfo del amor, where she played "Victoria", starring alongside Maite Perroni, William Levy, and Diego Oliveira.

 After Triunfo del amor, Ruffo focused on her family and doing theater plays—specifically Dulce Pajaro de Juventud.
 She also went to support the senatorial campaign of her husband Omar, who eventually won a seat in the senate.

 In 2012, José Alberto Castro confirmed Ruffo to star in telenovela Corona de lágrimas, alongside José María Torre, Mané de la Parra, Alejandro Nones, and Adriana Louvier—she won the 31st TVyNovelas Awards for Best Lead Actress due to her performance in the latter.

 In 2014, she played a leading role in telenovela La malquerida, alongside Ariadne Díaz, Christian Meier, África Zavala, and Arturo Peniche.

 In 2016, Salvador Mejia called Ruffo to lead the cast of telenovela Las Amazonas.

 In 2019, she was the protagonist of Cita a Ciegas, a comic telenovela where Ruffo made the crossover to the comedy genre.
-Her role as Maura was well received and was the first telenovela where she did not cry.
+Her role as Maura was well received.
+It was the first telenovela where she did not cry.

 Personal life

 Ruffo is the sister of actress and radio host Gabriela Ruffo and producer Marcela Ruffo.
 She and Eugenio Derbez have one son José Eduardo Derbez (born 1992).
-On March 9, 2001, she married Mexican politician Omar Fayad, who is the Governor of Hidalgo.
+On March 9, 2001, she married Mexican politician Omar Fayad, who was the Governor of Hidalgo.

 On August 11, 2004, she gave birth to her twins, daughter Victoria and son Anuar.